bakkbone/bakkbone-florist-companion/tags/7.7.0/readme.txt

 == Frequently Asked Questions ==
 = Is the plugin documented? =

-As bets we can!
+As best we can!
 Check it out [here](https://docs.floristpress.org/).

 = What plugins do I need? =